AlphxByte/Graphly/README.md

 show the window on screen.
 - **logFilePath** a path to where the log file of the app should be created.
 > [!NOTE]
-> If no path is given then the path is: CurrentDir\GraphlyLogs.txt
+> If no path is given then the path is: `CurrentDir\GraphlyLogs.txt`.

 ### App functions
 **WindowProcedure** function: